keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

     to keep in days when performing database maintenance.

 `<Color>`
-:   A *COLOR* that can be used for coloring the program icon or database tab
+:   A *COLOR* that a graphical implementation MAY use to show a colored
-    inside the password manager application.
+    application icon or database tab.

 `<MasterKeyChanged>`
 :   *DATETIME* of the last change of the database's master key.

 `<MasterKeyChangeRec>`
-:   *INTEGER* indicating the number of days after which the password manager
+:   *INTEGER* indicating the number of days after which an implementation
     SHOULD recommend changing the database's master key (-1 means 'never')

 `<MasterKeyChangeForce>`
-:   *INTEGER* indicating the number of days after which the password manager
+:   *INTEGER* indicating the number of days after which an implementation
     SHOULD force changing the database's master key (-1 means 'never')

 `<MasterKeyChangeForceOnce>`
-:   *BOOLEAN* indicating that the password manager SHOULD force changing the
+:   *BOOLEAN* indicating that an implementation SHOULD force changing the
     database's master key next time the database is opened.
 This element SHOULD be removed or set to 'False' once the master key has been changed.